 What can I do after graduation?

-The degree has been designed to prepare students to stand out in a career in the public sector.
+With a multi-disciplinary view, the degree has been designed to prepare students to stand out in a career in the public sector.
 This can include careers in public service, politics, public policy institute, advocacy groups and in the not-for-profit sector.

 In a rapidly changing career landscape, graduates will find exciting opportunities in a range of roles, including some that may not exist yet.